White House to Treasury Building tunnel

 The White House to Treasury Building tunnel is a 761 ft subterranean structure in Washington, D.C. that connects a sub-basement of the East Wing of the White House to the areaway which surrounds the United States Treasury Building.
-It was originally constructed in 1941 to allow the evacuation of the president from the White House to underground vaults inside the Treasury in the event of an emergency.
+It was initially constructed in 1941 to allow the evacuation of the president from the White House to underground vaults inside the Treasury in an emergency.

 History

 Background

-The idea of using the sturdy Treasury Building as a refuge of last resort has some precedent.
-Immediately after the Battle of Fort Sumter in 1861, there was concern that an attack on Washington was imminent.
+Using the sturdy Treasury Building as a refuge of last resort has some precedent.
+Immediately after the Battle of Fort Sumter in 1861, there was concern about an imminent attack on Washington.
 General Winfield Scott had the building readied to be used as a "last stand" by the federal government in the event the capital city was overrun.
 The exterior of the building was ringed with sandbags and soldiers, and inside corridors and hallways leading to the underground vaults were barricaded "floor to ceiling".
-In the event of an unstoppable assault against the capital, plans had been drawn up for surviving U.S. Army forces to fight from three centers of final resistance with the Treasury Building as the "citadel" of the third.
+In the event of an unstoppable assault against the capital, plans had been drawn up for surviving U.S. Army forces to fight from three centers of final resistance, with the Treasury Building as the "citadel" of the third.
 Under the army's plans, troops assigned to defend the White House would fight a delaying action in President's Park to cover the evacuation of Abraham Lincoln into the Treasury vaults.

 Early tunnel rumors

-In the early 1930s, a decade before the tunnel was actually constructed, a rumor circulated that such a passageway already existed connecting the White House to the Treasury Building.
-According to one account, the rumor started as a joke among journalists covering the White House, but gained serious traction, with some accounts even suggesting that Secretary Of The Treasury Ogden L. Mills was secretly accessing the White House via the purported passage to meet with President Herbert Hoover.
+In the early 1930s, a decade before the tunnel was constructed, a rumor circulated that such a passageway already existed connecting the White House to the Treasury Building.
+According to one account, the rumor started as a joke among journalists covering the White House but gained serious traction, with some accounts even suggesting that Secretary Of The Treasury Ogden L. Mills was secretly accessing the White House via the purported passage to meet with President Herbert Hoover.